When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 “Our patients have our number.
 That access gives them peace of mind.”

-If something feels off after a procedure, if a question comes up later that evening, or if someone simply
+If something feels off after a procedure, if a question comes up later that evening, or if someone simply needs reassurance, they know how to reach the people who treated them.

 That level of accessibility reflects the responsibility that comes with recommending treatment.